coding-to-music/otel-grafana-demo/README.md

 - [Grafana](http://localhost:4000) - Visualize all of our observability data.
-- [NextJS App](http://localhost:3000) - Visualize all of our observability data.
+- [NextJS App](http://localhost:3000) - NextJS app that we will monitor using OpenTelemetry and Grafana
 - [API](http://localhost:8080)

 DATABASE_URL: "postgresql://postgres:localpost@db:5432/otel-grafana-demo"